On spectrum of sample covariance matrices from large tensor vectors: Abstract

 \section{Abstract}

-In this paper, we study the limiting spectral distribution of sums of independent rank-one large $k$-fold tensor products of large $n$-dimensional vectors.
-In the literature, the limiting moment sequence is obtained for the case $k=o(n)$ and $k=O(n)$.
-Under appropriate moment conditions on base vectors, it has been showed that the eigenvalue empirical distribution converges to the celebrated Mar\v{c}enko-Pastur law if $k=O(n)$ and the components of base vectors have unit modulus, or $k=o(n)$.
-In this paper, we study the limiting spectral distribution by allowing $k$ to grow much faster, whenever the components of base vectors are complex random variables on the unit circle.
-It turns out that the limiting spectral distribution is Mar\v{c}enko-Pastur law.
-Comparing with the existing results, our limiting setting only requires $k \to \infty$.
+In this paper, we investigate the limiting empirical spectral distribution (LSD) of sums of independent rank-one $k$-fold tensor products of $n$-dimensional vectors as $k,n \to \infty$.
+Assuming that the base vectors are complex random variables with unit modular, we show that the LSD is the Mar\v{c}enko-Pastur law.
+Comparing with the existing results, our limiting setting allows $k$ to grow much faster than $n$.
+Consequently, we obtain the necessary and sufficient conditions for Mar\v{c}enko-Pastur law to serve as the LSD of our matrix model.
 Our approach is based on the moment method.

 {\bf AMS 2000 subject classifications:} Primary 60B20; Secondary 15B52.

 {\bf Keywords and phrases:} Large $k$-fold tensors; Eigenvalue spectral distribution; Mar\v{c}enko-Pastur law; Quantum information theory.